-Even better, the thing is made out of a tiny piece of canvas and plastic buckles.
-The first day mom tried to leave me alone in the car with it to get some groceries, I surprised her by devouring one of the buckles and chewing one of the very thin nylon straps in half.
+Even better, the first day mom tried to leave me alone in the car with it to get some groceries, I surprised her by devouring one of the buckles and chewing one of the very thin nylon straps in half.

 No way she’s getting that baby back on!
 Looks like it’s the front seat for me from now on.
-Unless she decides to try the $40 Backseat Barrier that adds a little mesh shield that’s as tall as the headrests.
-There’s nothing stopping me from chewing those straps though.
+Unless she decides to try something more like this:

 Two out of five bones from me, because there are two types of dogs it will probably work for: HUGE dogs and TEENY dogs.
 Just not for my medium-sized booty!